UX Maturity Model

 The model became a shared map for leadership.
 “We're mostly Structured with Integrated tendencies” replaced “we need more designers.”
 That made headcount and tooling decisions defensible against finance and CEO scrutiny.

-The biggest learning: this isn't a ladder you climb monotonically — different teams within the same org sit at different stages, and that's fine.
-The model is a diagnostic, not a destination.
+The biggest learning: teams do not climb this model in a straight line.
+Different teams inside the same org can sit at different stages, and that is normal.
 NN/g's framework gave us the language; the work was turning it into measurable practice.

 A decade on, I still apply this framework.
 The diagnostic moves I made as a Creative Director in 2011 became the foundation for how I scaled design at the VP level — and it's still my default starting point when an org asks “what should we invest in next?”